koitu/oss-taapp/Discord.md

 1. **Local Path**: Direct usage of the Discord client implementation
 2. **Service Path**: Remote access through a FastAPI service with an adapter that presents a familiar local interface

 This dual-path approach demonstrates architectural flexibility and separation of concerns.
+Note: recent code changes removed the per-user database and `user_id`-based routing in favor of session-based authentication.

 ### Component Overview